How to avoid loan sharks in Australia

 What happens if you borrow from a loan shark?

 Fees and charges pose another major problem.
-Some lenders will charge a flat fee equal to a certain percentage of the amount you borrow, in some cases up to 20%, plus slug you with high fees if you don’t keep pace with the repayment schedule outlined in your contract.
+Some lenders will charge a flat fee equal to a certain percentage of the amount you borrow and are likely to charge you with further fees if you don’t keep pace with the repayment schedule outlined in your contract.
 If you don’t pay the loan off in time, you could be charged a fee for every day the account is overdue.
 Monthly account-keeping fees and a range of other hidden charges may also apply, all of which can lead you deeper and deeper into debt.

 And being in debt to a loan shark is not a good place to be.
 From repossessing your personal items to violence and intimidation, loan sharks may resort to all manner of illegal methods to recoup any money you owe.

 If you need help with your finances, you don’t need to turn to a loan shark to get the assistance you need.
 A good place to start is the National Debt Helpline (1800 007 007), a free nationwide hotline to help people struggling with debt access expert advice.

 They will put you in touch with a free financial counselling service in your state.
 Financial counsellors offer independent and confidential advice on ways you can improve your financial situation and bring your debt under control.
 They can help you negotiate new repayment arrangements with your creditors as well as work out a budget to organise your finances.

 You can also search for a financial counsellor near you on ASIC’s MoneySmart website.